 Lots of these trips were short weekend breaks, because that’s often the time you have available when you work 9-5 Monday to Friday – for everyone who says “are you ever at work?!”, the hours spent at my desk in the office are a lot less Instagrammable than my Sunday morning in the Alps – but annual leave is a great thing so I also got to spend extended time with my family in Australia, a great week of fun and games with family and friends in the sunny south of France and exploring a whole new place with Jake in the Seychelles after spotting an obscenely cheap and convenient flight deal.
 I’m not joking when I say that perusing Skyscanner for flights constitutes a legitimate hobby of mine.

 I love travel.
-One thing I can find hard is the sameness of adult life.
-Often, you do the same job, living in the same place, for years.
-As a lover of novelty, this is not my favourite reality.
-But travel makes me feel like I am having new experiences all the time – attempting to speak a new language, eating new food, seeing new places, meeting new people and dealing with new situations.
+I love change and new experiences, which can sometimes be hard to come by when you’re living in the same place, doing the same job, for a long time.
+Travel makes me feel like I am having new experiences all the time – attempting to speak a new language, eating new food, seeing new places, meeting new people and dealing with new situations.
 I’ve realised that, once you’re firmly settled in your day-to-day routine, the opportunities to be pushed out of your comfort zone can be few and far between.
 At university, especially because I was rowing, I was pushed out of my comfort zone all the time.
 This wasn’t always enjoyable – understatement of the century – but it meant that I was always challenged.
 I was always proving my capabilities to myself, which made me more confident and independent.
 I carry that feeling with me every day.

 Travel does that too, just with less sweat and more desserts – communicating with no shared language; using unfamiliar transport in an area with poor infrastructure to find somewhere based on word of mouth; seeing a massive stingray as you’re being pushed out to sea by strong currents when there’s no one on the beach to help.
-It’s all part of personal growth, of making me feel like I can handle anything.
+You’ve got to figure things out for yourself, and when you succeed, the feeling of confidence is almost intoxicating.

 (I get this at home too, when I went for job interviews, gave a presentation at work and shared this blog with everyone.
 But I get this sense of challenge more often when I’m travelling.
 Though, in the interest of honesty, sometimes travel is just about sun, sand, snorkeling and eating baked items.
 That’s okay too.)